 Contributor Honorariums and Travel Reimbursements

-All published features are supported with a contributor honorarium.
-Travel stipends for contributors are offered on a case-by-case basis, and should be requested in a brief, proposed budget.
+All published features are supported by a contributor honorarium of $500 as of July 1, 2023.
+Travel stipends for contributors are offered on a case-by-case basis, and should be requested in a brief, proposed budget to Managing Editor, Maria Zeringue.

 There is no submission fee at this time.